mcuadros/ofelia/docs/jobs.md

 ```

 ## Job-service-run
-This job can be used in 2 situations:
+This job can be used to:

-1. To run a command inside a new "run-once" service, for running inside a swarm.
+-  To run a command inside a new "run-once" service, for running inside a swarm.
-2. To run a command inside an existing service, for running inside a swarm.

 ### Parameters
 - **Schedule** * (1,2)